hntd187/re-speedrun-overlay/README.md

 Currently, the plugin provides
 1. In game time
 2. Game Rank (DA)
-3. Money (Spinels and Pesetas)
+3. Pesetas
+4. Spinels
-4. Nearby enemies and their health bars (Enemies are sorted by their current health value, the highest first)
+5. Nearby enemies and their health bars (Enemies are sorted by their current health value, the highest first)
-5. Current Chapter Kill Count
+6. Current Chapter Kill Count
-6. Font Size scaling
+7. Font Size scaling
-7. Only display boss health bars
+8. Only display boss health bars
-8. Only display X number of enemy health bars
+9. Only display X number of enemy health bars

 ### Installation
 1. Install the [reframework](https://github.com/praydog/REFramework#installation)